ibm-watson-data-lab/seti_at_ibm/setigopublic.md

-The temporary URLs are obtained with the [`/v1/data/url/{containter}/{objectname}`](#temporary-url-for-raw-data) endpoint. *These temporary URLs, by default, are valid for only one hour.* You must consider this when obtaining the URLs and retrieving the data.
+The temporary URLs are obtained with the [`/v1/data/url/{containter}/{objectname}`](#temporary-url-for-raw-data) endpoint. *These temporary URLs, by default, are valid for only 24 hours.* This should give you a sufficient amount of time to manage your code and retrieve the data before expiration.

 #### Access Tokens